Anusha2710/Shell_Scripting/Shell_Commands2.md

 20.

-In every company whenever an application is failing we go to log file and check the errors Lets upload the log files to external storage i.e; github Here, we use CURL command - retrieves the info from internet
+- In every company whenever an application is failing we go to log file and check the errors
+- Lets upload the log files to external storage i.e; github
+- Here, we use CURL command - retrieves the info from internet

 ![image](https://github.com/Anusha2710/Shell_Scripting/assets/47424821/427b10f1-c914-4029-942d-7312c816a663)
 here we simply used curl along with grep command

+- we can also use [curl -X GET api.(name)] to get the info from this api